dietrichmax/docker-staticmaps/README.md

 # License

-The Python source code is available under a GPL license version 3 or later.
+The source code is available under a GPL license version 3 or later.
-The Lua configuration files for osm2pgsql are released under the Apache License, Version 2.0.
-All other files are under a GPLv2 license.

 # Contributing